russellallen/self/website/source/index.rst

 News
 ----

+* Self 4.4 Alpha 2 is released - the Demo snapshot is back, and MacOS X snapshots can be run without requiring the Terminal.app to be open (though commandline execution is of course still available) (`download now <download/index.html>`_).
+We look forward to help and feedback.
+(9 May 2009)
 * As a technology preview of the new MacOS X performance and of the new Linux VM, Self 4.4 Alpha 1 is released (`download now <download/index.html>`_).
 We look forward to help and feedback.
 (6 February 2009)
 * Welcome to the new official website and one-stop-shop for Self!
 (26 January 2009)